aosabook/500lines/pedometer/chapter.md

 ## What's an Accelerometer, You Ask?

 An accelerometer is a piece of hardware that measures acceleration in the x, y, and z directions.
-In today's mobile world, many people carry an accelerometer with them wherever they go, as it's built into almost all smartphones on the market today.
+In today's mobile world, many people carry an accelerometer with them wherever they go, as it's built into almost all smartphones currently on the market.
 The x, y, and z directions are relative to the device the hardware is contained in.

 TODO: This diagram is a direct copy from Apple.
 Problem?
 (https://developer.apple.com/library/ios/documentation/EventHandling/Conceptual/EventHandlingiPhoneOS/motion_event_basics/motion_event_basics.html)
 ![](chapter-figures/figure-iphone-accelerometer.png)\

-TODO: Can I call this a triple?
-Math terminology, come to my rescue.
 An accelerometer measures x, y, z acceleration at points in time.
 Let's call one group of x, y, z coordinates at a point in time a triple.
 The sampling rate of the accelerometer, which can often be calibrated, determines the number of triples the accelerometer returns per second.
 For instance, an acceleroemeter with a sampling rate of 100 returns 100 x, y, z triples each second.
 Each x, y, z triple indicates the acceleration in each of the directions at that point in time.

+TODO: Can I call this a triple?

 ## Let's Talk About a Walk